 Chinese Journal of International Law

-Rule 1.
-Overall policy.
-The Journal attempts to present papers of the best quality.
+Rule 1. (i) Overall policy.
+A peer-reviewed journal, the Chinese Journal of International Law (Chinese JIL) attempts to present papers of high quality, without regard to the status of the author; nor do we have a word limit as such.
 We prefer papers with rigorous analyses.
 Our overall style policy is: clarity, simplicity and consistency within each individual article.
 These rules are designed so that a reader can immediately understand the footnotes without carrying with him or her a book of style such as the US Bluebook to consult.
-We do not enforce these rules strictly, but strongly recommend strict compliance to promote overall efficiency.
-For a free sample issue online, go to: http://chinesejil.oxfordjournals.org/content/vol4/issue1/.
+We strongly recommend strict compliance to promote overall efficiency.
+We also ask that your abstract should summarize your main arguments, for ease of review and dissemination.
+For all contents: https://academic.oup.com/chinesejil .

-Rule 1b.
+Rule 1a(1).
 Copyright and other rights.
-When submitting a manuscript, each author represents that the submission is original, contains NO defamatory material and infringes NO existing copyright, and gives the Journal the right of first refusal.
+When submitting a manuscript, each author represents that the submission is original, contains NO defamatory material and infringes NO existing copyright.
 The author shall inform the Editor-in-Chief if the paper is simultaneously submitted to other journals, in which case the Journal may decide not to review the manuscript.
+Copying language from other materials without quotation marks plus proper footnoting is prohibited, as violations of Rule 1a as well as Rule 1a(1).
+An illustration of this violation is for an author to copy the language of another author, without quotation marks, then in the footnote simply cite to that author’s work only.

 Rule 2.
 Use of template and format.
-We ask everyone to use this template (www.chinesejil.org/template.doc) with all the settings undisturbed (these include: page setup; footnote style; text style).
+We ask everyone to use this template (www.chinesejil.org/template.doc; open this document, then in the “file” menu hit “save as” and you will be able to save this document in a location in your computer) with all the settings undisturbed (these include: page setup; footnote style; text style).
 If you cannot download it, email: sienhoATchinesejil.org for a copy.
 Please use “normal” or “base text” style throughout the piece.
 The footnote style includes a hanging indent feature.
 After the footnote number, please press “space” once, and then press “tab” to ensure formatting.
 Many thanks for your cooperation.
 However, if, for some reason, you cannot use this template, you may submit your paper in another format in the beginning.
 Some general points on the template and format:

 (2) Font in header: Garamond 9 point.
 No footer is used.